tvanantwerp/tva-blog-data/think-tanks-funding/README.md

 This short survey was conducted as part of an attempt to quantify the use of discussions of a think tank's funders as an attempt to discredit their publications by association with unpopular individuals and/or groups.

+These data are used in this blog post: [Think Tank Funding and Guilt by Association](http://www.tomvanantwerp.com/think-tank-funding-guilt-association/).

 ## Explanation of Data

 | Name | Description |